 About

 I am a theatre artist.
-Born in Terrace, British Columbia, on unceded Tshimshian Territory, and raised in Alberta, I have lived and worked in Montreal, Toronto, New York City, and Buffalo, and currently reside on Treaty 4 Territory as Assistant Professor of Theatre at University of Regina.
-I hold an MFA in Theatre Directing from Columbia University, and was awarded the 2020 John Hirsch Prize for Directing from the Canada Council for the Arts.
+I have worked across Canada as a theatre director, actor, devised theatre creator, producer, playwright, and educator.
+Born in Terrace, British Columbia and raised in Slave Lake and Edmonton, Alberta, I have trained and worked in Montreal, Toronto, New York City, Buffalo, and Regina, and currently reside in Vancouver where I am Assistant Professor of Performance Practice (Acting & Directing) in the Department of Theatre and Film at the University of British Columbia.
+I am a graduate of the National Theatre School of Canada’s Acting program and hold an MFA in Theatre Directing from Columbia University, where I trained under Anne Bogart and Brian Kulick.
+I was awarded the 2020 John Hirsch Prize for Directing from the Canada Council for the Arts, and won the 2024 Dora Mavor Moore Award for Outstanding Direction (Independent) for Access Me.

 Acting credits include: Who’s Afraid of Virginia Woolf?
 (Ekstatika Stage & Screen), Body Politic (lemonTree/Buddies/Dora Award for Outstanding New Play), Liberation Days (Theatre Calgary/Western Canadian Theatre), A God In Need of Help (Tarragon Theatre), The Normal Heart (Studio 180/Buddies In Bad Times Theatre), and As You Like It (Citadel Theatre).